These are the minimum recommended system requirements for running Slice EQ.

-In the bottom right corner you will find the Gain and Mix knobs.
+In the bottom right corner you will find the Offset, Gain and Mix knobs.

 The Gain knob adjusts the overall gain of the equalizer.
 You can use this to compensate for your equalization inadvertently making the overall volume louder or softer.